Ratludu/The-Distance-Dispatch/README.md

 This repository includes a GitHub Actions workflow to run the application on a schedule.

-The workflow is defined in `.github/workflows/daily-dispatch.yml` and is configured to run daily at 10:00 PM AEST.
+The workflow is defined in `.github/workflows/daily-dispatch.yml` and is configured to run daily at 07:00 AM AEST.

 To use the GitHub Actions workflow, you need to add your environment variables as secrets to your GitHub repository.